kgogov/sapui5-walkthrough/readme.md

 In general, one instance of a controller is instantiated for each view that references the controller.

 The router identifies the app control with the ID that corresponds to the property `controlId: “app”` in the **AppDescriptor**.

+## Step 31: Routing with Parameters

+We now add a navigation parameter `invoicePath` to the detail route so that we can hand over the information for the selected item to the detail page. \
+Mandatory navigation parameters are defined with curly brackets.

+The control instance that has been interacted with can be accessed by the `getSource` method that is available for all SAPUI5 events.

+The `bindElement` function is creating a binding context for a SAPUI5 control and receives the model name as well as the path to an item in a configuration object.

 ## Conventions